'Don't Know How The Trees Survived!'

 Back Field Oxgangs Road North

-When I played with these older boys it always lifted my game-I loved the challenge of playing with them and trying to take the ball past their defence or to show some vision with a nicely weighted pass.
-Playing with Andy as my captain facilitated this approach and gave me the confidence to try to do these things and express myself.
-He complimented me when it worked and if on occasions it didn't quite come off, he didn't criticise me.
-It was the carrot rather than the stick approach to management - admirable and mature given that Andy would have been around sixteen years old.
+When I played with the older boys it always lifted my game.
+I loved the challenge of playing with and against them and trying to take the ball past their defence or to show some vision with a nicely weighted pass.
+Playing with Andy as my captain facilitated this approach and gave me the confidence to try things and express myself.
+He complimented me when it worked and if on occasion it didn't quite come off, he didn't criticise me.
+It was the carrot rather than the stick approach to management - admirable and mature given that Andy would have been only around sixteen years old.

 At the age of twelve I went to Boroughmuir Secondary School where there was no football, so instead I played rugby for the school.
 This pleased my father.
 From 1968, apart from occasionally playing for Michael Hanlon's teams in their matches against a Joe Rendall Select or a Kenny Taylor Select I gave up football altogether.
 I only resumed playing again in my forties and

 fifties with colleagues at work and more recently with Atticus and d’Artagnan.

 Looking back I should have stuck with the footie.

 Postscript: I’m pleased to say that my youthful assessment of George Tich McMillan’s skills were not far off the mark as he went on to become a legend in Australian football, including scoring against Manchester United in a friendly and the winning goal in a sensational victory by Western Australia against Glasgow Rangers in 1975.